ajkeith/RPOMDPModels.jl/README.md

 ## Usage

-Use default problem implmentations or adjust parameters such as discount rate and ambiguity size.
+Use default problem implementations or adjust parameters such as discount rate and ambiguity size.

 ```julia
 using RPOMDPModels